Home

 Ian Howie-Willis

-Ian’s latest book has the title Operation Postern: The Battle to Recapture Lae from the Japanese, 1943 (Big Sky Publishing, Newport [New South Wales]; release date 12 December 2023).
+Ian’s latest book has the title From Shell-Shock to PTSD: The Hidden Cost of War for Australian Soldiers (Big Sky Publishing, Newport [New South Wales]; release date September 2026).

-Read more about Operation Postern: The Battle to Recapture Lae from the Japanese, 1943 and Ian’s other books on the Books page.
+Read more about From Shell-Shock to PTSD: The Hidden Cost of War for Australian Soldiers and Ian’s other books on the Books page.